AndreasW-AT/laras-compass/README.md

 * **$R_{6M}$ (Weight: 3):** Intermediate trend confirmation.
 * **$R_{10M}$ (Weight: 2):** Long-term trend baseline.
 The 10-month parameter (equivalent to 200 days) is intentionally selected to align the strategy's maximum historical lookback with the data retrieval limits of the EODHD API Free Tier, ensuring technical operational feasibility.

-**2. Absolute Momentum (Trend Filter)** An asset is only eligible for selection if it exhibits both relative outperformance ($Score > 0$) AND absolute momentum (Current Price > SMA200).
+**2. Absolute Momentum (Trend Filter)** \
+An asset is only eligible for selection if it exhibits both relative outperformance ($Score > 0$) AND absolute momentum (Current Price > SMA200).

-**3. Cluster Risk Governance** Assets are categorized by constraint groups (e.g., Crypto, Real Estate).
+**3. Cluster Risk Governance** \
+Assets are categorized by constraint groups (e.g., Crypto, Real Estate).
 The algorithm enforces a strict limit (maximum 1 slot per group) within the Top 3 selection to prevent excessive sector concentration.

-**4. Transaction Cost Mitigation (Rank Stability)** To prevent mathematical edge erosion through frequent trading fees (e.g., standard broker fees of ~5,90 € per execution), a buffer rule is applied: An existing asset is retained as long as it remains within the Top 5 rankings.
+**4. Transaction Cost Mitigation (Rank Stability)** \
+To prevent mathematical edge erosion through frequent trading fees (e.g., standard broker fees of ~5,90 € per execution), a buffer rule is applied: An existing asset is retained as long as it remains within the Top 5 rankings.
 Rotation is triggered strictly when an asset falls outside the Top 5 or violates the absolute momentum baseline.
 This operational suppression of unnecessary churn typically limits portfolio turnover to roughly 8-12 position changes annually, resulting in estimated transaction costs of 100 € - 150 € per year.

-**Critical Constraint (Minimum Capital):** Given base brokerage fees, the Satellite allocation should only be activated with a minimum designated capital of 5.000 € (corresponding to a total portfolio minimum of 25.000 € at a 20 % weighting) to ensure transactional friction does not negate the generated Alpha.
+**Critical Constraint (Minimum Capital)** \
+Given base brokerage fees, the Satellite allocation should only be activated with a minimum designated capital of 5.000 € (corresponding to a total portfolio minimum of 25.000 € at a 20 % weighting) to ensure transactional friction does not negate the generated Alpha.
 Below this threshold, a static 70/20/10 Core-only portfolio is mandated.

 ---